KippAD/portfolio-project-3/README.md

 2. The application has a consistent design that makes it clear to the user what processes are happening and when input is required.
 From an aesthetic perspective, the user gets a positive emotional response from interacting with the application.

-In order to reach these objectives and achieve a high UX standard, focus needs to be put on presenting the application clearly and with a good aesthetic.
-This is somewhat harder in a CLI application as design is more limited, but by using external modules the design can be improved alongside the user experience.
+Due to the application being based in the command line interface, the design is more limited in its possibilities.
+This means that more focus has to be put on creating a display that looks good and appeals to the user.
+However, using external python modules and librarires will allow the design to be improved alongside the user experience as they offer more oppurtunities to customize the interface.

 **To achieve the first objective:**
 - The inputs that control the applications flow are clearly marked so that the user will always know when an action is required from them.